 One of the biggest anxieties for employees switching to hot desking is, "Where will I put my stuff?"
 Address this head-on by providing secure personal storage.
 Assigning each employee a locker gives them a safe, reliable place to store their personal belongings, work equipment, and even a favorite mug or plant.
 This gives them a sense of having a "home base" in the office, even without a permanent desk.
 It also plays a crucial role in supporting a clean desk policy, ensuring workstations are clear and ready for the next person at the end of the day.

-Find the Right Tools for Hot Desking
+The Right Tech for Your Hot Desking Setup

 Once you have a strategy and a physical layout, technology is what makes it all work smoothly.
 The right tools are the connective tissue of a successful hot desking office, turning a collection of desks into a coordinated, easy-to-use system.
 Without them, employees might struggle to find a spot, connect with colleagues, or feel confident that a workspace will be available when they arrive.
 Your goal is to make the process of coming into the office completely frictionless.